Create a Killer Resume and Cover Letter

 20. Ask for an outside opinion

-Show your resume to some hiring managers or to professionals of resume writing services.
-People who work with resumes on a daily basis can review yours and share some valuable tips for improving your resume.
+Show your resume to some hiring managers or professionals of resume writing services.
+People who work with resumes daily can review yours and share some valuable tips for improving your resume.
 Moreover, an experienced resume writer can incorporate all the needed improvements for you and help you stand out.

 A Top Recruiting Director's Guide to Writing the Perfect Resume for Every Job